Potential Client Information

 How are we authorized to serve you?

 Clients are represented by student-attorneys practicing under the supervision of a professor and barred attorney, pursuant to Rule 19-220 of the Maryland Lawyers' Rules of Professional Conduct.
 The Innocence Project Clinic's supervising attorney is Professor Erica J. Suter.

 Our office is affiliated with MAIP and if your loved one has requested assistance through their office already, there is no need to contact us, as we work collaboratively on cases.

 The University of Baltimore law clinics have provided a wide range of services for low-income clients in Baltimore and the surrounding region for several decades.
 The Innocence Project Clinic was originally established as a Division of the Maryland Office of the Public Defender (OPD).
 Now housed in the state-of-the-art Clinical Law Offices in the University of Baltimore School of Law's John and Frances Angelos Law Center, the Innocence Project Clinic, in connection with the Maryland Office of the Public Defender, is proud to offer representation to individuals in Maryland claiming factual innocence.

 The clinic receives hundreds of requests for assistance every year.
 We accept a very limited number of cases on a case-by-case basis.
 Because we are affiliated with the Mid-Atlantic Innocence Project (MAIP) and streamline our intake process with them, please do not request our assistance if you have already contacted their office.

 We do not accept referrals by anyone other than the incarcerated individual themselves.
 If your loved one is incarcerated and claiming innocence, please let them know that

 1420 N. Charles St.

 How much does it cost?

-The University of Baltimore Low Income Taxpayer Clinic does not charge for its services.
-However, clients may be required to pay certain, limited court fees or IRS filing fees.
+The University of Baltimore Innocence Project Clinic does not charge for its services.